About

 University of Kent/Huawei School of Computing PhD Studentships

-The School of Computing at the University of Kent and Huawei invites applications for 2 fully-funded 3.5-year PhD scholarships for Home and Overseas students.
-The studentship focuses on the research topic 'Digital Trust in the Computing Continuum: Trustworthy Path Agility for Computing Continuum transactions.'
-Research will contribute to the creation of new approaches and standards for intelligent networks and agentic web with particular emphasis on policy-based authorization, delegation of entitlements, and trustworthiness assessment of data paths in intelligent networks.
-Prior knowledge, skills, or interest in the areas of intelligent networks, digital identity, authorization, trust management will be useful.
-The successful applicants will be associated with the Institute of Cyber Security for Society (iCSS) and School of Computing's Cyber Security Research Group. iCSS represents the University of Kent as a UK government recognised Academic Centre of Excellence in Cyber Security Research (ACE-CSR) and an Academic Centre of Excellence in Cyber Security Education (ACE-CSE) until January 2029.
+These PhD studentship awards are fully-funded 3.5-year scholarships offered jointly by the University of Kent's School of Computing and Huawei.
+The awards include tuition fees plus a combined maintenance grant equivalent to the Research Councils UK National Minimum Doctoral Stipend (£20,278 for 2025/26).
+The studentships are specifically for research on the topic 'Digital Trust in the Computing Continuum: Trustworthy Path Agility for Computing Continuum transactions.'
+Research will contribute to the creation of new approaches and standards for intelligent networks and the agentic web, with emphasis on policy-based authorization, delegation of entitlements, and trustworthiness assessment of data paths.
+Successful applicants will be associated with the Institute of Cyber Security for Society (iCSS) and the School of Computing's Cyber Security Research Group.
+The University of Kent is recognized as a UK government Academic Centre of Excellence in Cyber Security Research (ACE-CSR) and Academic Centre of Excellence in Cyber Security Education (ACE-CSE).

 UKNEST Science & Engineering Scholarships